- Data Portals

 Your UCAS password login will continue to work in the same places as before.
 You'll just use the new UCAS password you set or received in place of your old one.

 The first time you use your password after creating or resetting it, you will need to change it to one that only you know.

 If you ever need or want to reset your password, and you have a UCAS token (a CRYPTOCard or Yubikey issued by UCAR), you can visit https://kreset.ucar.edu/ at any time, without having to wait.

-If you do not have a UCAS token, you should contact your group's help desk or sysadmins for an assisted reset.
+If you do not have a UCAS token, contact your group's help desk or sysadmins for assistance.

 After you authenticate and get your master ticket, Kerberos V uses secure service tickets to transparently log you in to additional resources.
 You should be aware of just four basic commands.